 At Sigasi, we build tools to make you more productive.
 Specifically, we enhance your productivity during chip design with SystemVerilog and/or VHDL.
-For this purpose, two product lines are provided: Sigasi Studio for Eclipse and our Sigasi for VS Code extension (currently in Beta).
+For this purpose, two product lines are provided: Sigasi Studio for Eclipse and our Sigasi for VS Code extension.
 Both are focused on end-users.

 But what about “other” products that also require manipulating/visualizing VHDL or SystemVerilog?
 What about simulation, design, code specification, validation/verification, SOC generation, code transformation … Many tools cover these domain and contain a home grown editor for HDLs.
 The editor is used to inspect or modify an HDL project.